MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xd1--driver-irql-not-less-or-equal.md

 Use the `lm t n` to list modules that are loaded in the memory.
 Use [!memusage](-memusage.md) and to examine the general state of the system memory.

-Here are some general guidelines that can be used to catergorize the type of coding error tha caused the bug check.

-* If parameter 1 is less than 0x1000, then this is likely a NULL pointer dereference.

-* If parameter 1 looks like a typical pool address, this may be a use-after-free memory error.

-* If parameter 1 contains a pointer to paged pool (or other types of pageable memory), then the problem is that the IRQL is too high to access this data.

-* If parameter 3 indicates that this was an attempt to execute pageable code, then the problem is that the IRQL is too high to call this function.

-* If parameter 1 has the same value as parameter 4, and parameter 3 indicates an execute operation, this bug check was likely caused by a driver that was trying to execute code when the code itself was paged out.

 **Driver Verifier**

 Driver Verifier is a tool that runs in real time to examine the behavior of drivers.
 For example, Driver Verifier checks the use of memory resources, such as memory pools.
 If it sees errors in the execution of driver code, it proactively creates an exception to allow that part of the driver code to be further scrutinized.
 The driver verifier manager is built into Windows and is available on all Windows PCs.
 To start the driver verifier manager, type *Verifer* at a command prompt.
 You can configure which drivers you would like to verify.
 The code that verifies drivers adds overhead as it runs, so try and verify the smallest number of drivers as possible.
 For more information, see [Driver Verifier](https://docs.microsoft.com/windows-hardware/drivers/devtest/driver-verifier).

 Remarks
 -------

 If you are not equipped to use the Windows debugger to work on this problem, you can use some basic troubleshooting techniques.

 - Check the System Log in Event Viewer for additional error messages that might help identify the device or driver that is causing this bug check.

 - If a driver is identified in the bug check message, disable the driver or check with the manufacturer for driver updates.

 - Confirm that any new hardware that is installed is compatible with the installed version of Windows.
 For example, you can get information about required hardware at [Windows 10 Specifications](https://www.microsoft.com/windows/windows-10-specifications).

 - For additional general troubleshooting information, see [**Blue Screen Data**](blue-screen-data.md).